hosseint79/activate-menu-item/README.md

 # activate-menu-item

-This package controls which item in sidebar menu must be open or selected base on route even after refreshing page and give you a good structure for creating sidebar menu
+This package controls which item must be open in sidebar menu or selected base on route even after refreshing page and gives you a good structure for creating sidebar menu

 ## Demo